mbuesch/letmein/README.md

 For more information about security and reporting vulnerabilities, please see the [security documentation](SECURITY.md) of letmein.

+# Distribution packaging

+If you want to package the software for distribution, please see the [distribution packaging hints](doc/DISTRO_PACKAGING.md).

 # License

 Copyright (c) 2024-2025 Michael Büsch <m@bues.ch>